Complete Guide: Self-Host Mistral-24B on RTX 4090¶

 Required for addressing 48GB total VRAM and maximizing PCIe throughput.

-* Above 4G Decoding: Enabled
+- Above 4G Decoding:

-* Re-Size BAR Support: Enabled
+Enabled - Re-Size BAR Support:

-* Launch CSM: Disabled
+Enabled - Launch CSM:

 Prerequisites¶